 Wix data collections give you the ability to add indexes to your collections.
-Use Indexes to speed up data retrieval times and manage your data.
+Use indexes to speed up data retrieval times and manage your data.

 An index is a set of keys used to improve performance when searching for data in a database.
 Indexes work by using a lookup key to quickly locate the requested data without having to search the entire data collection.